NATF350 Human Wildlife Interactions

 Seminars, lectures and discussions.

-Articles and reading material will be made available in Canvas.
-This will be useful to the students in their work on their semester assignment.
+The reading material consist of high-quality scientific articles.
+Articles and other reading material will be made available in Canvas.
+Some core reading materials are to be used in the work with their semester assignment.

 Completed Bachelor´s degree.

-The course is evaluated based on a short semester assignment.
+The course is evaluated based on a term paper.

-Seminars and lectures: 30 hours.
-Preparing for the seminars, writing the reports and semester assignment: 120 hours.
+Seminars, lectures, and personal guidance: 25 hours.
+Preparing for the seminars, writing the reports and semester assignment: 100 hours.